MorsalinKausar043/MorsalinKausar043/README.md

 - 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with Javascript
 - 💬 Ask me about Mern Devolopment
-- 📫 How to reach me: LinkDin
+- 📫 How to reach me: morsalinkausar043@gmail.com or https://www.facebook.com/morsalinkausar/
 - 😄 Pronouns: Js Devoloper
 - ⚡ Fun fact: You are fascinated by my profile..!